SirGoodenough/TDMDock/README.md

 ## Container Start-up:

-You should be able to start and stop the container now with these desktop icons.
-It you wish to start and stop the containers another way that is up to you, but be aware that the TDMGR container **SHOULD NOT be left running all the time**.
+Ubuntu users should be able to start and stop the container now with these desktop icons.
+It you wish to start and stop the containers another way that is up to you, but be aware that the TDMDock container **SHOULD NOT be left running all the time**.
 It does put extra IO's on the little ESP chips in the Tasmota Devices and on some, it will cause ghost switching and device reboots.
 It is best to load the container, do your business, then when you are done stop the container.
-The Terminal window that pops up while the container is running is for troubleshooting and to remind you that the container is running, so that you remember to turn it off when done.
+The Terminal window that pops up while the container is running is for troubleshooting and to remind you that the container is running, so that you remember to turn it off when done using the container.

 ## TDMGR Usage: